adrian555/DocsDump/DeepLearningModelTrainingWithFfDLOnMinishift.md

 Copy the URL to a web browser will open up the access to the Minio service.
 The `access_key` and `secret_access_key` are default to `minio` and `minio123` as they are saved in the [deployment.yaml](https://github.com/minio/minio/blob/master/docs/orchestration/kubernetes/minio-standalone-deployment.yaml?raw=true) file.

 With all preparation done above, we can now run some serious deep learning model training.
+There are general four steps to take for starting a training job:

+    1. upload the train data to the cloud object storage
+    2. develop the model training code using one of the supported deep learning frameworks, and pack the code into a model definition file in `zip` format
+    3. create a `manifest.yaml` file describing the deep learning framework and resource requirement
+    4. upload the model definition file and `manifest.yaml` file to FfDL UI and submit the job

 Following we will show a couple of model training examples.

 ## - Train handwriting recognition model with TensorFlow through FfDL

 This deep learning model train code can be retrieved from FfDL [github](https://github.com/IBM/FfDL/tree/master/etc/examples/tf-model) or [here](files/FfDL-example).

 FfDL UI takes a model train code in a `zip` format file and a `manifest` in `yaml` format file to kick off a training job.
 To try out this example, run following command to compress the TensorFlow code: